thecodedog/tapr/README.md

 is that it allows users to work with tabular objects called N-tables.
 N-tables are n-dimensional tables (10/10 naming right?) that can contain any python object.
-They provide a suite of operations that are "tabularized", which is a concept similar to vectoraization and broadcasting in other table-oriented libraries like numpy, pandas, and xarray.
+They provide a suite of operations that are "tabularized", which is a concept similar to vectorization and broadcasting in other table-oriented libraries like numpy, pandas, and xarray.
 The same way these libraries get rid of the need for loops on more primative data types, Tapr does so for any python data type.